 - Reduce opportunities for error.
 Unconnected systems can invite threats in, especially if your staff can’t monitor everything all at once, or misses crucial gaps that an integrated system would have spotted immediately.

 - Be cost-effective.
-The technology for better security integration is there already, and many applications and devices can now integrate into your alarm monitoring system.
-The most important thing you have to do is make the decision to bring it all together.
+The technology for better security integration is here, and many applications and devices can integrate into your alarm monitoring system.
+You just have to bring it all together.

-- Be as simple or as sophisticated as you prefer.
+- Be simple or sophisticated.
 Depending on how many different signals you need to integrate, you can set up a system that is as simple or complex as your organization needs.

 How to integrate your security operations